Dong-Yi-Xia/Mod2_Project_pets/README.md

 The "Pet" App is inspired by our cohort's love of dogs and all rescue animals.

 The user is presented with a fun platform of pets and not-so-ordinary pets, with several options:
-* RENT: The user can book a rental "play-date" with the cute pet of their choice.
+* Rent: The user can book a rental "play-date" with the cute pet of their choice.
-* ADOPT: The user can adopt a pet and give him or her their forever home.
+* Adopt: The user can adopt a pet and give him or her their forever home.
-* REVIEW: The user can rate and write a review of pets they have booked for play-dates and/or adopted.
+* Review: The user can rate and write a review of pets they have booked for play-dates and/or adopted.

 The app implements Ruby on Rails MVC design structures and CRUD functionality.